VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Results and Discussion

 \subsection{Main Results}

-\textbf{Performance analysis under texture and style shifts (\textit{Watercolor, ClipArt, Comic}). } Results in \Cref{tab:main_yolo_world} show that in YW, VPT is slightly more effective than TPT, with an average gain of +0.6 AP$_{50}$.
-In GD, TPT is more effective than VPT by +0.4 AP$_{50}$ on average.
-This pattern is consistent with our ablations (\Cref{sec:ablation}): YW benefits more from adapting the visual backbone, whereas GD benefits more from adapting the textual side, likely due to differences in text–vision fusion (single-stage in YW vs.\ multi-stage in GD).
-For both YW and GD, DPE provides slight improvements over prompt tuning, with +0.2 over VPT and +0.8 over TPT in YW, and +0.4 over both in GD.
-The Adapter baseline adds +4.3 AP$_{50}$ over ZS in YW, averaged over the three stylized sets, and +0.7 in GD. \textsc{VLOD-TTA} consistently outperforms all baselines on these stylized domains.
-In YW, the improvements over ZS are +3.3 mAP, +5.8 AP$_{50}$, and +3.2 AP$_{75}$.
-In GD, they are +2.4 mAP, +3.3 AP$_{50}$, and +2.4 AP$_{75}$, showing the effectiveness of \textsc{VLOD-TTA} across style shifts.
+\textbf{Texture and style shifts (\textit{Watercolor, ClipArt, Comic}). } Results in \Cref{tab:main_yolo_world} show that \textsc{VLOD-TTA} achieves the best performance on all three stylized datasets for both YW and GD.
+Among prompt-based baselines, VPT is slightly more effective than TPT on YW, with an average gain of +0.6 AP$_{50}$, whereas TPT is slightly more effective than VPT on GD by +0.4 AP$_{50}$ on average.
+This trend is consistent with the adapter placement analysis in \Cref{sec:ablation}.
+Adapter is the strongest prior baseline, improving AP$_{50}$ over ZS by +4.3 on YW averaged across the three datasets, but only by +0.7 on GD.
+In contrast, \textsc{VLOD-TTA} delivers larger and more consistent gains.
+Relative to ZS, \textsc{VLOD-TTA} improves YW by an average of +3.3 mAP, +5.8 AP$_{50}$, and +3.2 AP$_{75}$ across the three datasets.
+For GD, the corresponding gains are +2.4 mAP, +3.3 AP$_{50}$, and +2.4 AP$_{75}$.
+These results indicate that combining IWE and IPS is particularly effective under appearance shifts that alter texture and visual style while preserving object semantics.\\

-\textbf{Performance analysis on autonomous driving under various conditions (\textit{Cityscapes, BDD100K}). } \Cref{tab:main_yolo_world} shows that adapting VLODs to driving scenes is more challenging than stylized domains, likely due to the large number of small objects with low overlap.
-In YW, all baselines yield only marginal gains.
-On BDD100K, the Adapter baseline is lower than ZS in both AP$_{50}$ and AP$_{75}$, highlighting a limitation of standard entropy for small objects.
-Our method achieves the highest scores, exceeding all baselines.
-Across Cityscapes and BDD100K, \textsc{VLOD-TTA} improves over ZS on YW by an average of +1.0 mAP, +1.6 AP$_{50}$, and +1.1 AP$_{75}$.
-On GD, the average gains over ZS across Cityscapes and BDD100K are +1.6 mAP, +2.7 AP$_{50}$, and +1.9 AP$_{75}$.
-These results indicate effectiveness in driving scenarios, even though absolute gains are smaller than under texture and style shifts.
+\textbf{Autonomous driving under varying conditions (\textit{Cityscapes, BDD100K}). } \Cref{tab:main_yolo_world} shows that adaptation on driving scenes is more challenging than on stylized domains, likely because these datasets contain many small objects with weak or sparse proposal overlap (see Supp. for a detailed analysis and ways to mitigate this issue).
+As a result, standard entropy-based baselines provide only marginal improvements over ZS.
+On YW, Adapter even underperforms ZS on BDD100K in both AP$_{50}$ and AP$_{75}$, suggesting that standard entropy can overfit unreliable proposals in crowded scenes.
+In contrast, \textsc{VLOD-TTA} achieves the best results on both datasets and both detectors.
+Averaged over Cityscapes and BDD100K, it improves YW over ZS by +1.0 mAP, +1.6 AP$_{50}$, and +1.1 AP$_{75}$.
+For GD, the corresponding average gains are +1.6 mAP, +2.7 AP$_{50}$, and +1.9 AP$_{75}$.
+Although the absolute gains are smaller than on stylized datasets, they remain consistent, showing that \textsc{VLOD-TTA} is effective even in more structured and challenging driving scenarios.\\